 Off-late there has been a lot of debate on what a tourist should or shouldn’t do while attending Tak Bat in Luang Prabang.

-Since Tak Bat is a religious practice being continued since the 14th century, it is nothing less than a cultural heritage that, because of wrong behavior by tourists, can easily be affected.
+Since Tak Bat is a religious practice being continued since the 14th century, it is nothing less than a cultural heritage that, because of wrong behaviour by tourists, can easily be affected.

 If you’re not sure ‘how’ just think of how you’ll behave if you’re attending Sunday prayers in your church.